 A triple ko is a game state where there are three kos on the board, all in play at the same time.
-They are typically part of the same configuration, as in this example.
+They can be typically part of the same configuration, as in the first example.

 Say you have the kos a, b and c.
 Black takes a, White takes b, Black takes c, White retakes a, Black retakes b and White retakes c, repeating the original position with the same player to play.
 Under the simple ko rule, Black could now retake a again, and the cycle would go on forever.

-Under superko rules White is prohibited from playing , because that would repeat the original position.
+Under superko rules White is prohibited from playing in the above example, because that would repeat the original position.
 Instead, white can play a ko threat, and if black responds the cycle can start again (with at , and at being prohibited).

 An example of a triple ko that is not a single configuration is a simple ko with a double ko seki that each player can use for ko threats.
-Also see the O Rissei - Cho Chikun triple ko in the next diagram.
+This arose in the O Rissei Cho Chikun triple ko shown below.

 Here are the first three moves in that triple ko.

 In December 2005, a triple ko occurred in the semi-finals of the Samsung Cup in a game between Luo Xihe and Choi Cheolhan.
 The officials were already discussing the possibility of arranging an extra lightning game in case of a draw, when Luo Xihe elected to give up the large (23 stone) group involved in the triple ko in exchange for compensation elsewhere.
 It turned out that his counting was accurate, as he went on to win the game by 7.5 points.

 This oddity is included in the book Weird and Wonderful - Volume 1 - Extraordinary Moves by Professional Go Players, in the chapter "Triple Ko?
 I Don't Think So".